One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 3. The risk of a corner-cutting service and under-settlement of your claim.

-The argument here goes that, if the solicitor isn’t taking any money from you, the client, what incentive do they have to ensure you receive the right level of compensation, appropriate to the injuries and other losses you have suffered?
+The argument here goes that, if the solicitor is taking less than the full 20 per cent Success Fee from you, the client, what incentive do they have to ensure you receive the right level of compensation, appropriate to the injuries and other losses you have suffered?

 Will your solicitor just advise you to accept the first offer they receive on your behalf from the Insurance company?